 Method:

-- Broil until chicken browns lightly on top (5 minutes); flip to the other side and continue to broil for an additional 5 minutes.
-Remove from oven and set aside as you prepare the rice.
+- Add the chicken to the hot oil and brown for 3-4 minutes; flip to the other side and continue to sauté for an additional 3-4 minutes.
+Remove from pan and set aside as you prepare the rice.

-- Heat 2 tablespoons of olive oil in a large oven-proof sauté pan or Dutch oven.
-Saute onion until soft and fragrant – 5 or 6 minutes.
-Add the garlic and the rice to the pan, and slowly sauté until very lightly toasted.
-Be careful not to burn rice.
+- Reduce the heat and add 2 tablespoons of olive oil to the sauté pan.
+Saute chopped onion until soft and fragrant – 3-4 minutes.
+Add the garlic and the rice to the pan, and slowly sauté until very lightly toasted (2-3 minutes).
+Be careful not to burn the rice.

-- Add broiled chicken thighs, and any accumulated juices, to the pan.
-Cover, and continue to cook (on the stove or in a 3250F oven) for 20-25 minutes, or until the rice has absorbed the broth and the chicken is fully cooked.
+- Add the chicken thighs, and any accumulated juices, to the pan.
+Cover, and continue to cook for 20-25 minutes, or until the rice has absorbed the broth and the chicken is fully cooked.
 Stir occasionally.

 - Steep the saffron in a little hot water (5 minutes), and add to the chicken-rice mixture.
-Stir in peas and cilantro.
+Stir in peas or corn and the chopped cilantro.

 - Adjust seasonings, adding more salt, pepper, or paprika if necessary.